 The European Travel Information and Authorization System (ETIAS) is currently under development by EU authorities and scheduled to launch to the public at the end of 2022.

 The main purpose behind the implementation of the ETIAS visa waiver is to improve security within the borders of the Schengen Area.
 This will benefit both residents and visitors alike.

-The ETIAS will be a mandatory entry requirement for Europe that will be necessary for travelers from over 60 eligible countries.
+ETIAS is not a visa but is instead an electronic travel authorization that tourists will need to securely enter an EU Schengen country.
+However, it will be a mandatory entry requirement for Europe that will be necessary for travellers from over 60 eligible visa-exempt countries.
 It is possible that more nations are added to the list in the near future.